AhmedYousriSobhi/aCupOfTea/tips/valueInterview.md

 4. Give an example of a time when you demonstrated initiative in promoting diversity, equity, and inclusion within your organization.

-    Answer: "In my previous role, I recognized that our team lacked diverse perspectives, which conflicted with our company's value of inclusivity.
+    Answer: "In my previous role, I recognized that our team lacked diverse perspectives, which conflicted with our company's value of inclusively.
 I volunteered to lead a diversity and inclusion committee, collaborating with HR and senior leadership to develop strategies for recruiting and retaining diverse talent.
 We implemented training programs, mentorship initiatives, and outreach efforts to attract a broader range of candidates.
 As a result, we increased our team's diversity by 30% within six months, enhancing our creativity, innovation, and overall performance."

 5. Can you describe a situation where you had to balance competing priorities and demands while still upholding your personal values and the company's values?